 Senior Research Scientist at the Australian E-Health Research Centre., CSIRO

 I am a computer scientist, researcher and former radio scientist.
-I spend most of my day building and talking to chat-bots for use in autism spectrum disorder, chronic pain and genetic counseling at the CSIRO.
+I spend most of my day building and talking to chat-bots for use in autism spectrum disorder, chronic pain, smoking cessation and genetic counseling at the CSIRO.

 My broad research interests are language, logic and artificial general intelligence.